 CalEEMod Version 2020.4.0 was used to calculate the GHG emissions from the proposed project.
-The CalEEMod Annual Output for year 2022 is available in Appendix C. Each source of GHG emissions is described in greater detail below.
+The CalEEMod output shows that the project would have a population of 223.
+This population value was used to calculate the emissions per capita for comparison against the CAP's per capita 2040 GHG emissions target.
+The CalEEMod Annual Output for year 2025 is available in Appendix C. Each source of GHG emissions is described in greater detail below.